SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 > But I say to you that everyone who is angry with his brother will be liable to judgment; whoever insults his brother will be liable to the council; and whoever says, ‘You fool!’ will be liable to the hell of fire. &mdash; Matthew 5:22 ESV

-.. being projected upon, mislabeled, misrepresented, and slandered.
-I knew, in those moments, that Satan had recognized God's work through me as disruptive to his plans and had targeted me individually.
+.. being projected upon, mislabeled, misrepresented, and slandered; I knew, in those moments, that Satan had recognized God's work through me as disruptive to his plans and had targeted me individually.

 > For you are the children of your father the devil, and you love to do the evil things he does.
 He was a murderer from the beginning. <span style="font-weight:bold;color:FireBrick;">He has always hated the truth, because there is no truth in him.</span> When he lies, it is consistent with his character; for he is a liar and the father of lies. &mdash; John 8:44 NLT